#1 Retail and Shopping in Birmingham

-#3 Travel Options
+#3 Multiple Travel Options in Birmingham

 #5 The Commonwealth Games are in Birmingham in 2022

 Birmingham will host the Commonwealth Games in 2022, the world will be watching Birmingham and it is estimated the games will generate £750 million investment in the West Midlands between now and 2022.